- Business and Employment»

 Skills for Today's Changing Workplace

 Think you've got the skills for today's workplace?
 Computer ready...a new degree...accounting skills...ready to engineer the world's biggest bridge?
 Well, think again.
-There are thousands of new Grads each year with the same tech skills.
+There are thousands of new Grads each year with the same tech skills and robots are coming with the the skills in demand in today's workplace and a huge capacity to learn new skills.
 What will set you apart?

 Recent surveys conducted in a wide range of developing and well developed countries underline the primary concern of more than 80 percent of employers: finding workers with good work ethics and appropriate social behaviours.